bartserafin/GlobalBankCapitalization/README.md

 # GlobalBankCapitalization
-This a practice project serving as an intoduction to ETL and webscrapping.
+This a practice project serving as an introduction to ETL and web scrapping.

 ## About The Project